-But, if S(t) is our reality, requiring an external input out of this reality to explain its states, someone would argue that to assume the existence of U(t) is equivalent to accept a dualist position (in cognitive science).
-But, if we accept that the S(t)is just our sensorial reality (and not the whole physical reality), there may be something else in physical reality that is not in sensorial reality, and we may argue that this something else is responsible for the anticipatory component of the system, so both a dualist and a non-dualist explanation are possible.
-Our only claim is that the anticipatory behavior is due to something out of sensorial reality, just this.
-At this point, though, we are not making further assumptions on how this anticipatory behavior is possible.
+But, if S(t) is our reality, then to assume the existence of U(t) is equivalent to accept a dualist position (in cognitive science).
+Or, if we accept that the S(t) is just our sensorial reality, and that there is something else in physical reality that is not in sensorial reality, we may argue that this something else is responsible for the anticipatory component of the system.